ilmari-h/envie/README.md

 Envie provides a complete platform for managing environment variables across teams and projects with:

 - **Always encrypted** - Environment variables are encrypted before transit and never visible to the server
-- **Fine-grained access control** - Grant access to specific environments on a per-user basis
+- **Fine-grained access control** - Grant access to specific environments on a per-user basis, optionally with time limits
 - **Multi-tenant organizations** - Support for teams with role-based permissions
-- **Version history** - Track changes to environment configurations over time
+- **Version history** - Track changes to environment configurations over time.
+Rollback to previous and see an audit trail of changes

 ## Architecture